 Other factors include the length of the marriage, agreements between the parties, and dissipation (waste) of marital assets.
 Fault, like adultery or cruelty, is usually not relevant in the property division portion of a Cook County divorce.

 Divorce property division matters are not always entirely straightforward.
-For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Law Offices of Martin A. Delaney III, Ltd.
+For a free consultation with an experienced family law attorney in Rolling Meadows, contact Andrea Heckman Law.